Data Overview Update Web Content Option 1

 Each data category contains a set of fields necessary to describe that data.
 Some common fields, like date and coordinates, appear in multiple categories (see diagram).
 Fields that appear in every environmental data category are known as core fields and form the fundamental relationships among data categories.

 The DIVER Environmental Data Specification describes the underlying data structures and data exchange methods, including detailed field information and valid values, and is intended as a resource for both data providers and data users.
 The data specification includes a discussion of the core fields required to organize and categorize data brought into DIVER, as well as general requirements regarding submission of structured and unstructured data and metadata.
-Tabular versions are available for Appendix 1B, defining available DIVER fields across different data categories, and Appendix 2, valid values and chemical dictionary.
+The document and its appendices, including more information about DIVER data categories (1a), detailed information about fields per data category (1b), valid values and chemical codes (2), and a comparison of fields across data categories (3) are available for download here.

 PROJECT & PLANNING STRUCTURE